Medical questions & health advice by board certified doctors

-"Will I be able to treat my cleft lip after a craniofacial consultation?
+"Will I be able to treat my cleft lip after a craniofacial consultation?"

 I was born with a cleft lip and am going to have a craniofacial consultation.
 I'm a 29 year old male.
 Should I get my hopes up and will this fix my lip?

 There are multiple different types of clefts, and they can be generally classified by whether they are incomplete (involving only the lip itself), complete (extending through the lip and into the nostril), unilateral (one side) or bilateral (both sides).
 As you can imagine, the complexity of the surgical correction correlates well with the complexity and severity of the cleft.
 Meaning that bilateral complete clefts are generally harder to fix then unilateral incomplete clefts.
 Also, cleft lips are generally corrected early in development (within the first year of life), which is something else to take into account.
 With that being said, surgical correction is the primary treatment for clefts and it is generally effective.
 Being that I cannot take a thorough history and exam through this forum, I wuold definitely recommend that you discuss your concerns with your surgeon.
 Best of luck, and I hope that this helps.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.